apptainer/apptainer-userdocs/running_services.rst

 run containers in a "detached" or "daemon" mode which can run different services in the background.
 A "service" is essentially a process running in the background that multiple different clients can use.
 For example, a web server or a database.
-To run services in a {Project} container one should use *instances*.
+To run services in {aProject} container one should use *instances*.
 A container instance is a persistent and isolated version of the container image that runs in the background.